richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch.md

 *	Exercise 4: Prepare Interface

 ## Exercise 1: Prepare Data
-In this exercise, we will prepare sample data {i.e., the StormEvents sample data from Azure Data Explorer}.
+In this exercise, we will prepare sample data {i.e., Data Explorer "StormEvents" sample data, continuously export to Azure Blob Storage}.<br>
+_Note: This exercise is necessary because Data Explorer is not a Cognitive Search, "Import Data" option (as we will see in Exercise 2)"_

 ## Exercise 2: Import Data
 In this exercise, we will import built-in sample data.